Saturday May 7, 2022

 Stopping into your local dispensary for a pre-rolled joint is one of the greatest conveniences that cannabis legalization has offered.
 It’s cheap, easy, and perfect for a quick toke alone or with friends while you’re on your way to whatever fun you’re looking to have.
-It makes an amazing birthday gift and is equally great for any event, from concerts to summer barbeques.
+Pre-rolled joints make an amazing birthday gift and are equally great for any event, from concerts to summer barbeques.

-However, it can be hard to know what’s inside that pre-roll even after you pop the top, unless you have some type of futuristic stoner technology, such as a cannabis X-Ray or MRI (Marijuana Rating Instrument).
-Scientists nowadays are all apparently too busy to invent such devices – probably researching climate change or teaching rats to mix baking soda and vinegar inside tiny volcano dioramas – but there are ways to tell the quality of your pre-roll before taking that first puff.
+However, it can be hard to know what’s inside that pre roll even after you pop the top, unless you have some type of futuristic stoner technology, such as a cannabis X-Ray or MRI (Marijuana Rating Instrument).
+Scientists nowadays are all too busy to invent such devices – probably researching climate change or teaching rats to mix baking soda and vinegar inside tiny volcano dioramas – but there are ways to tell the quality of your pre-rolled joint before taking that first puff.

 Before getting into what’s actually in your pre-rolled joint, we should begin with a short history of pre-rolls and how they gained their less-than-stellar reputation.
 We would all like to believe that each dispensary rolls their joints with top shelf bud, using the same love and care that your friend Molly did back in college so that you could all have a good time together.
 But this is the real world and dispensaries are less like your friend Molly and more like your weed dealer, Andy, who was hella cool but also in it to make money.

-To that end, most pre-rolls are basically produced as a way to squeeze a little bit more profit out of each marijuana harvest.
+To that end, most pre-rolled joints are basically produced as a way to squeeze a little bit more profit out of each marijuana harvest.

-Usually, they’ll contain the lower-tiered cannabis shake, the bottom ends of jars, or even ground up trim.
-These are then mixed together, sometimes from different strains, and poured into pre-rolled cones that are then machine shaken and twisted off by hand.
+Usually, pre-rolled joints contain the lower-tiered cannabis shake, the bottom ends of jars, or even ground up trim.
+These are then mixed together, sometimes from different strains, and poured into pre-rolled joint cones that are then machine shaken and twisted off by hand.
 All this to say, there’s a reason most people consider pre-rolls the culinary equivalent of Ballpark Hot Dogs.

 Look, there are some real diamond-in-the-rough pre-roll joints out there.
 Sometimes you’ll come across a nice five dollar pre-roll that is so terpene rich and potent that you don’t even have to hold a flame to it.
 The light shining down on it is so brilliant that the end will spontaneously combust.

-However, five bucks is five bucks, and if that’s what you’re spending then you can’t really be expecting too much out of your pre-roll besides getting you stoned in a cheap, convenient, and mobile way.
-The same can be said for penny joints being offered as promotional products from some dispensaries.
+However, five bucks is five bucks, and if that’s what you’re spending then you can’t really be expecting too much out of your pre-rolled joint besides getting you stoned in a cheap, convenient, and mobile way.
+The same can be said for penny pre-rolls being offered as promotional products from some dispensaries.
 They’re making their money somehow, and it’s not through acts of charity.

-Pop the top of your pre-roll if it’s not sealed and take a whiff.
-If it’s grade-A cannabis, you’ll know it from the rich blend of terpenes and fresh, dank aroma.
+Pop the top of your pre-rolled joint’s container (if it’s not sealed) and take a whiff.
+If it’s grade-A weed, you’ll know it from the rich blend of terpenes and fresh, dank aroma.
 If you’re getting a hearty blend of pine, lemon, lavender, cloves, diesel, berry, or any of the other common scents, you know it’s good.

 If you’re having a hard time placing the smell besides that it smells like weed (or if it smells like hay), then it’s probably a little dried out and not the best of the batch.

-Another scent to notice is if it’s especially woodsy, smelling like bark or a campfire.
+Another scent to notice in your pre rolled joint is if it’s especially woodsy, smelling like bark or a campfire.
 This tells you that there’s probably stems ground up and mixed in with the flower.
 Synthetic smells are also something to watch out for, since they mean pesticides were used in the harvest.

 What are your thoughts on pre-rolls?
 Do you love them, hate them, or have indifference toward them?
 Share your thoughts in the comments below.